Engin-Boot/no-oggy-in-java-nayanamangalpalli/README.md

 Output of method is to remove string starting with oggy from list.

-In order to remove oggy from list of strings a method copies values except oggy to new list.
+In order to do it a method copies values except oggy to new list.

 To make changes global new list replaces old one.